 Avoid the common notion that if you display your artwork online, Google takes care of everything else.
 The truth is, there is fierce competition for the first page Google results, and without adequately optimizing your site, you might never get there.

-Search engines will consider several factors for ranking results such as content length, page title, uniqueness, readability, social shares, size and quality of images, offline popularity, among many other issues.
+Safari Digital Sydney advise that search engines will consider several factors for ranking results such as content length, page title, uniqueness, readability, social shares, size and quality of images, offline popularity, among many others.

 Below are some five excellent SEO tips for artists: